eisape/starter-academic/content/authors/admin/_index.md

 Prior to MIT, I was a [Ronald E. McNair Scholar](https://mcnairscholars.com/) in Computer Science at Boston College where I worked with the [Language Learning Lab](http://l3atbc.org/) and the [Social and Cognitive Computational Neuroscience Lab](https://sccnlab.bc.edu/).
 I've also spent time working at the intersection of vision and language with the [Vimeo Applied Machine Learning Group](https://vimeo.com/).

 I'm passionate about increasing representation in STEM.
-If you're an unrepresented minority considering joining the field, I happy to give advice and/or read materials.
+If you're an unrepresented minority considering joining the field, I'm happy to give advice and/or read materials.
 Please [reach out](https://eisa.pe/#contact)!